-Our board of directors are given all our powers to manage our business except for any powers that the Corporations Act 2001 or our Constitution require Pharmaxis to exercise in a general meeting.
+Our board of directors are given all our powers to manage our business except for any powers that the Corporations Act 2001, the Listing Rules of Australian Stock Exchange or our Constitution require Pharmaxis to exercise in a general meeting.
 The directors may execute documents on behalf of Pharmaxis, execute negotiable instruments, delegate any of their powers to a committee of directors or to one director and may appoint any person to be our attorney and agent.

-Our directors are not prohibited from entering into proposals, arrangements and contracts in which they are interested.
+Subject to the Listing Rules of Australian Stock Exchange and the Corporations Act 2001, our directors are not prohibited from entering into proposals, arrangements and contracts in which they are interested.
 A director must declare to Pharmaxis the nature of their material personal interest.
 This notification may be a standing notification.
 A director is not required to give notice of an interest if the interest:

-- arises because the director hold shares in Pharmaxis in common with other shareholders; - arises in relation to the director's remuneration as a director of Pharmaxis; - relates to a contract we are proposing to enter into that is subject to approval by our shareholders and will not impose any obligation on Pharmaxis if it is not approved by shareholders; - arises merely because the director is a guarantor or has given an indemnity or security for all or part of a loan (or proposed loan) to Pharmaxis or arises merely because the director has a right of subrogation in relation to a guarantee or indemnity; - relates to a contract that insures, or would insure, the directors against liabilities the director incurs as an officer of a company (but only if the contract does not make the company or related corporate entity the insurer); - relates to any payment by Pharmaxis or a related corporate entity in respect of an indemnity permitted under the Corporations Act 2001 or a contract relating to such indemnity; - is in a contract, or proposed contract, with, or for the benefit of, or on behalf of, a related corporate entity of Pharmaxis and arises merely because the director is a director of the related corporate entity; or
+- arises because the director hold shares in Pharmaxis in common with other shareholders; - arises in relation to the director's remuneration as a director of Pharmaxis;

-• the director has already given a standing notice of the nature and extent of the interest and the materiality of the interest has not increased above that disclosed in the notice.
+- relates to a contract we are proposing to enter into that is subject to approval by our shareholders and will not impose any obligation on Pharmaxis if it is not approved by shareholders; - arises merely because the director is a guarantor or has given an indemnity or security for all or part of a loan (or proposed loan) to Pharmaxis or arises merely because the director has a right of subrogation in relation to a guarantee or indemnity; - relates to a contract that insures, or would insure, the directors against liabilities the director incurs as an officer of a company (but only if the contract does not make the company or related corporate entity the insurer); - relates to any payment by Pharmaxis or a related corporate entity in respect of an indemnity permitted under the Corporations Act 2001 or a contract relating to such indemnity; - is in a contract, or proposed contract, with, or for the benefit of, or on behalf of, a related corporate entity of Pharmaxis and arises merely because the director is a director of the related corporate entity; or - the director has already given a standing notice of the nature and extent of the interest and the materiality of the interest has not increased above that disclosed in the notice.